Elliptic Labs and Syntiant to Bring Always-On, Ultra-Low-Power Experiences to Bosch’s spexor Device

 INNER BEAUTY is a registered trademark of Elliptic Labs.

 AI Virtual Smart Sensors, Virtual Smart Sensors, and AI Virtual Smart Sensor Platform are trademarks of Elliptic Labs.

 All other trademarks or service markets are the responsibility of their respective organizations.

 About Elliptic Labs

 Elliptic Labs is a global enterprise targeting the smartphone, laptop, IoT, and automotive markets.
-Founded in 2006 as a research spin-off from Norway’s Oslo University, the company’s patented AI software combines ultrasound and sensor-fusion algorithms to deliver intuitive 3D gesture, proximity, and presence sensing experiences.
-Its scalable AI Virtual Smart Sensor Platform™ creates software-only sensors that are sustainable, eco-friendly, and already deployed in hundreds of millions of devices around the world.
+Founded in 2006 as a research spin-off from Norway’s Oslo University, the company’s patented software uses AI, ultrasound and sensor-fusion to create Virtual Smart Sensors that deliver intuitive 3D gesture, proximity, presence, breathing and heartbeat detection experiences.
+Its scalable AI Virtual Smart Sensor Platform™ creates software-only sensors that are sustainable, human-friendly and already deployed in hundreds of millions of devices around the world.
 Elliptic Labs is the only software company that has delivered detection capabilities using AI software, ultrasound, and sensor-fusion deployed at scale.
-It filed its IPO with the Euronext Growth Market in October 2020.
+The company is listed on the Oslo Børs.

 Elliptic Labs is headquartered in Norway with presence in the USA, China, South-Korea, Taiwan, and Japan.
 Its technology and IP are developed in Norway and are solely owned by the company.